 Did you know that multimedia press releases get up to 9.7x as many views as those using text alone?
 Ragan understood that in 2011, when they found that including images within your press release doubled the chance of it getting noticed; video quadrupled it.
 In 2023?
 It shouldn't even be a question.
 It's science.

 And yet, the majority of press releases go out as barebones text.
 Why?

-With cameraphones and stock imagery abound, there's no logical reason to exclude images, videos or other multimedia from your press releases.
+With cameraphones and stock imagery abound, there's no logical reason to exclude images, videos or other multimedia when you write a PR.
 Making yours high quality will set you apart from all the other stories flooding journos' inboxes.

 - Hi-res photographs